appfair/appfair.org/src/content/docs/docs/building.md

 The full development reference, including parity testing, FFI, and Kotlin interop, is in the [Skip documentation](https://skip.dev/docs/).
 The Skip Lite vs. Skip Fuse distinction is described there for completeness; App Fair apps use Skip Lite, so the Skip Fuse documentation is not applicable.

-## Designing for the Three Pillars {#pillars-in-practice}
+## Designing for the Four Cornerstones {#cornerstones-in-practice}

-The [three pillars](/docs/#three-pillars) (ubiquitous, global, and accessible) are practical engineering constraints.
+The [four cornerstones](/docs/inclusion-criteria/#four-cornerstones) (transparent, ubiquitous, global, and accessible) are practical engineering constraints.
 Each is significantly easier to satisfy when designed for from the first commit than when retrofitted later.
-The remainder of this section translates each pillar into specific implementation guidance.
+The remainder of this section translates each cornerstone into specific implementation guidance.
+(Transparent is handled by the project's licence and dependency choices, covered separately under [Licensing](/docs/inclusion-criteria/#licensing), so the rest of this section focuses on Ubiquitous, Global, and Accessible.)

 ### Localization (Global) {#l10n}